Our research is editorially independent but we may earn a commission for purchases made through our links.

 For a unique Halloween destination, you can also hop on a flight to Dubai and stay at the Atlantis, The Palm for its huge Halloween bash.
 The party takes place on a deck on the Arabian Gulf shores with creepy clowns, great prizes for costumes, and dancing until all hours of the morning.

 There’s really no “bad” time to take a trip to Montego Bay, but it’s especially fun for adults at Halloween.
 The Rose Hall Great House is the home of the legendary White Witch, and the all-inclusive Hilton Rose Hall Resort & Spa is just down the road.
 Join a nightly tour of the 18th-century plantation that used to be the home of the White Witch, and then head back to the resort for unlimited spirits and authentic Jamaican cuisine.

-Fort Worth Texas is also packed with haunted hotels, such as Miss Molly’s.
+Fort Worth, Texas is also packed with haunted hotels, such as Miss Molly’s.
 This is the oldest B&B in town and one of the most haunted properties around.
-You just night smell unexplained things, see full-bodied apparitions, and witness disappearing and reappearing of spirits!
+You just might smell unexplained things, see full-bodied apparitions, and witness the disappearing and reappearing of spirits!
 Miss Molly’s has even been featured on the Discovery Channel’s “Ghost Lab with investigators, psychics, and mediums.
 The B&B is a stop on the Stockyards Ghost Tour, which lasts 90 minutes and covers numerous paranormal activities in town.